clarenceb/aro4x-demo/TLS.md

 The example below uses manually created Let's Encrypt certs.
 This is **not recommended for production** unless you have setup an automated process to create and renew the certs (e.g. using the [Cert-Manager](https://www.redhat.com/sysadmin/cert-manager-operator-openshift) operator).

+Refer to this [page](https://mobb.ninja/docs/aro/cert-manager/) for an example of using Cert-Manager and Let's Encrypt to automate this process.

 These certs will expire after 90 days.

 **Note:** this method requires public DNS to issue the certificates since DNS challenge is used.
 Once the certificate is issued you can delete the public records if desired (for example if you created a private ARO cluster and intend to use Azure DNS private record sets).